-Section 13.
-The Board of Selectmen shall appoint five members who demonstrate a strong interest in agricultural initiatives.
+The Select Board shall appoint five members who demonstrate a strong interest in agricultural initiatives.
 There shall be a minimum of three members whose primary or secondary income is derived from agricultural based enterprises in Mendon.
 Said members shall all be residents of Mendon, with the exception of one member, who may be a non-resident but must own agricultural land in Mendon.

-Section 13.1 Individual members shall serve overlapping terms of 3 years.

-Section 13.2 Furthermore, the Board of Selectmen shall appoint up to two alternates, each for a one year term, who demonstrate a strong interest in agricultural enterprise.
-These alternate appointments shall be based upon the above stated qualifications and include at least one member who is actively involved in agricultural pursuits.

-Section 13.3 Vacancies shall be filled by the Selectmen per recommendation of the Agricultural Commission members.
+- Section 13.1 Individual members shall serve overlapping terms of 3 years. - Section 13.2 Furthermore, the Select Board shall appoint up to two alternates, each for a one year term, who demonstrate a strong interest in agricultural enterprise.
+These alternate appointments shall be based upon the above stated qualifications and include at least one member who is actively involved in agricultural pursuits. - Section 13.3 Vacancies shall be filled by the Select Board per recommendation of the Agricultural Commission members.